Ring of Fear (A Dangerous Assignment): Plot

 The story begins during a boxing match, which is won by boxer Mike Schultz.
-However, the fight was "fixed" and Schultz was supposed to deliberately lose the match (i.e., "go in the tank"), but he won anyway, much to the annoyance of crime boss Montague Martin who presumably lost money betting on the outcome of the fight.
+However, the fight was fixed and Schultz was supposed to deliberately lose the match, much to the annoyance of crime boss Montague Martin, who lost money betting on the outcome of the fight.
 In retaliation, Martin sends his goon Luca Burnett to kill Schultz.
 Investigators initially rule the death a suicide, but Captain Ed Hocken isn't convinced that a boxer would kill himself right after the biggest win of his career.
 Believing that they are dealing with murder and corruption, Ed decides to send Frank Drebin undercover.
 The plan is to find a good boxer and straighten him up to draw the interest of Martin.

-At the local gym (Jim's Gym) Frank meets Buddy Briggs, a talented up-and-coming boxer whose rise to prominence has been thwarted by Martin's fixing of fights in the city.
-Frank wants to manage Buddy, but needs Buddy's management contract for that.
-Frank seeks out Buddy's corrupt manager Saul Cooper, who is acting in league with Martin and was also Schultz's manager (and who had earlier warned Schultz not to cross Martin just before he was killed).
-Cooper is playing his cronies in a private poker game in the back of Jim's Gym.
-Frank introduces himself as Bob Kelly with a lot of "long green", i.e., money to gamble with, which is misinterpreted by one of the cronies as Lorne Greene.
-When Frank corrects them by saying, "No, I mean I've got cash," the same guy assumes that he also manages Johnny Cash (as well as the Goodyear Blimp).
-They allow Frank to join the game and the stakes begin to climb, with the pot growing to include cash, gold, gems, Monopoly playing pieces—and eventually Buddy Briggs' contract.
-Ultimately Frank wins (with a full house and his revolver as his ace-in-the-hole), and gets Buddy's contract.
-However, Cooper warns that even though he's got Buddy's contract, he'll never get another fight in the city again.
+At a local gym ("Jim's Gym"), Frank meets Buddy Briggs, a talented up-and-coming boxer whose rise to prominence has been thwarted by Martin's fixing of fights in the city.
+Frank wants to manage Buddy, but needs Buddy's management contract for it.
+Frank seeks out Buddy's corrupt manager Saul Cooper, who is in league with Martin and was also Schultz's manager.
+He barges into a private poker game with Cooper and his cronies, and ultimately (with a full house and his revolver as his ace-in-the-hole) gets Buddy's contract.